-The garden at St. Augustine is one that has given grace to those who tend it, and to those who have eaten from its bounty.
-Our Worship Center children have learned patience and entrepreneurship by selling the vegetables they grew to church members.
-The funds garnered became donations to Heifer International, and finally to the children's idea of building tiny houses in our community for those who are homeless.
+The garden at St. Augustine has given grace to those who tend it, and to those who have eaten from its bounty.
+Our children have learned patience and entrepreneurship by selling the vegetables.
+The funds garnered became donations to Heifer International, and finally to the children's idea of building tiny houses for those who are homeless.
 The children are still leading us.

 A couple of church members were visiting a friend in Belleville, Michigan, where they attended Mass at Trinity Episcopal.
 In the midst of Mass, the children in the pews were dismissed to the Heifer Garden.
 Our members asked what the Heifer Garden is.
 They were told that the children had a garden where they grew vegetables, and in turn sold them to the congregation for money.
 The money was then sent to Heifer International which invests in farms, especially women-led, small-scale farms, to raise up communities and increase sustainable incomes while at the same time protecting the land.

 That blessing of children leading in Belleville was a mustard seed that sprouted in the fertile minds of people in the parish.
 The garden has always been thought of as an addition to our Food Pantry.
 Green beans.
 Green tomatoes.
 Red tomatoes.
 Mustard greens.
 Zucchini.
 Green peppers.
 Our community exists in a ‘food desert’.
 God's abundance grows there, too.